 8. City A.M.

 Founded in 2005, City A.M.’s former editors were Sunday Times and journalist David Parsley.
-Distributed primarily in London, as of 2023, the business-focused newspaper has an online presence of 1.8 and 2 million subscribers, and a print circulation of 67, 714.
+Distributed primarily in London, as of 2025, the business-focused newspaper City A.M. had a monthly online readership of 4 million and a print circulation of 68,053.
+The print newspaper is distributed for free in and around London.

 9. Daily Record

-Founded in 1895 as a sister title to the North British Daily Mail, Daily Record is a Scottish national tabloid newspaper which is published from Monday to Saturday with its website being updated hourly.
+Founded in 1895 as a sister title to the North British Daily Mail, the Daily Record is a Scottish national tabloid newspaper that is published from Monday to Saturday, with its website being updated hourly.

-The Daily Record’s newspaper is based on sports and news primarily serving the Scottish location.
-As of 2024, Daily Record holds the largest readership among the Scotland publishers.
+The Daily Record’s newspaper is based on sports and news, primarily serving the Scottish location.

 10. The Guardian

 Founded in 1821 as The Manchester Guardian, The Guardian is the United Kingdom’s daily newspaper.
-Owned by Scott Trust Limited, the sister groups of popular newspapers are The Observers and The Guardian Weekly.
+Owned by Scott Trust Limited, the sister groups of popular newspapers are The Observer and The Guardian Weekly.
 Besides its physical newspaper, The Guardian has three prominent news websites, TheGuardian.com, Guardian Australia, Guardian US, and The Guardian New Zealand.
+It has a 3.1 million readership.

-Since the introduction of newspapers in the 17th century, it has served as one of the most important news media.
+Since the introduction of newspapers in the 17th century, they have served as one of the most important news media.
 However, following the era of television, the readership steadily declined in 1950, making people shift from print to electronic media swiftly.

 Here are some of the significant impacts of the Internet on the newspaper industry,